sarahciston/codingcare/posts/0critintro.md

 Open source projects are often open in name only.
-Zhong argues that not only do they [large corporate entities proporting the term] often fail to offer substantive contributions to open-source communities, they misuse the term "open source" to get free labor.
+Elea Zhong argues that not only do they [large corporate entities proporting the term] often fail to offer substantive contributions to open-source communities, they misuse the term "open source" to get free labor.

 >"In the same way big oil brands itself with greenwashing for illusory environmental progressiveness, big tech extol their open source efforts to open-wash their capitalist, monopolistic, and destructive reality.
 Technological development is in dire need for a policy-first, documentation-first, ideology-first methodology, and AI must transform its focus on creating systems which understands and addresses the complexity of its environment, critically assesses its context, and produces meaning-rich results."
 (Elea Zhong 2023)